 Quran memorization (hafazan) stands above all subjects in Islamic education.
 It is considered the noblest achievement that a Muslim student can attain due to the status of the Quran itself as the first source of legislation in Islam.
 Allah SWT has stated in the Quran that Quran is made easy for everyone.
 Various efforts have been made to uphold the Quran including the establishment of Tahfiz schools in Malaysia to produce students who can recite and memorize the Quran properly.
 Earlier and contemporary Muslim scholars have done much research on memory, sensory memory, and short-term and long-term memory, even though some of them use different terminologies.
 For instance, Al-Farabi uses formative faculty to describe sensory memory while Al-Ghazali used estimative faculty to explain short-term memory.
-Another example would be Ibn Sina using storage or retrieval faculty to define long-term memory.
+Furthermore, Al-Ghazali, Ibn Sina using storage or retrieval faculty to define long-term memory.
 Furthermore, Al-Ghazali, Ibn Sina and Al-Farabi have discussed how emotions could affect memory a long time before this connection was explored in modern psychology.

 Knowing the significant of emotion memorizing al-Quran, tahfiz students spend a lot of times for memorizing Quranic verses from morning until evening as a daily routine.
 The practice is measured to ensure Tahfiz students can memorize according to a certain target.
 In common Malaysian practice, there are four stages hafazan practice including Sabak, Para Sabak, Mokhtar and Halaqah Dauri (Arifin et al., 2013).
 In the morning, students are usually required to memorize and submit a whole new page every day, commonly known as Sabak.
 In the afternoon, students are required to Para Sabak, which is to progressively retain the previous pages they have memorized.
-And in the evening, students need to sustain the complete Quran memorization and make sure the memorization is without mistakes.
-This practice is known as Mokhtar.
-When Tahfiz students have memorized the whole Quran, they can recite any part of the Quran and pair cross-check each other, in the practice called Halaqah Dauri.
+And in the evening, students need to sustain the complete Quran memorization and make sure the memorized the whole Quran, they can recite any part of the Quran and pair cross-check each other, in the practice called Halaqah Dauri.
 Such practices (Sabak, Para Sabak and Mokhtar) help to ensure that the readings are accurate as well as improve the smoothness of the memorization before submitting them to teachers.